Fibrous-Finance/fibrous-aggregator-contracts/README.md

 <div align="center">
   <h1>Fibrous Finance</h1>
-  <h2> Aggregator Contracts gathers all AMMs of Starknet at one place.
+  <h2> Aggregator Contracts gather all AMMs of Starknet at one place.
 Written in ✨🐺 Cairo 🦀 </h2>
   <img src="./FibrousLogo.jpg" height="200" width="200">
   <br />
   <a href="https://fibrous.finance/">Try it</a>